I am not a student. Can I apply?

 Do I have to be enrolled in classes at my home institution while I intern?

 No, you do not.
 We simply need a current Enrollment Verification Certificate or its equivalent.
-Your graduation date also needs to be after you complete your internship at IC.
+If you are in your final year of university, your graduation date needs to be after you have started your internship at IC.

 I am not a native English speaker.
 Can I apply?